 WEDNESDAY, november 12, 2025 - IVAR’S SALMON HOUSE

-Prosser Washington has small-town charm and vitality, an impressive lineup of wineries and sun-soaked vineyards, and a variety of hotels, inns, restaurants, events, and activities to match every taste.
+Prosser, Washington has small-town charm and vitality, an impressive lineup of wineries and sun-soaked vineyards, and a variety of hotels, inns, restaurants, events, and activities to match every taste.
 It is the birthplace of Washington wine and the hidden gem of our world famous wine country.
-Council Woman Dr. Maricela Sanchez and Wautoma Springs Winery Manager and Chef, Rachel Mercer will speak about the town’s collective efforts to promote tourism.
+Council Member Dr. Maricela Sanchez and Wautoma Springs Winery Manager and Chef, Rachel Mercer will speak about the town’s collective efforts to promote tourism.

 Rachel will discuss their marketing challenges and what they are doing to promote tourism and winery visits.
 Dr. Sanchez will share what the town is doing to increase quality of life for visitors and residents and her vision for the future of Prosser.
 Dr. Sanchez has traveled as far as Scandinavia to learn from towns there and to share knowledge about Washington wines.

-Rachel Mercer, Wautoma Springs Winery
+Rachel Mercer, Wautoma Springs Winery; Dr. Maricela Sanchez,

 Rachel Mercer is the Wautoma Springs Winery Manager and Chef.
 She is a second-generation wine professional and Rachel's parents planted the first grape vines in the Horse Heaven Hills AVA.
 Rachel's been in the industry virtually her entire life, managing tasting rooms since 2005 and cooking for people professionally since 2001.